Find our new address under the “Location” tab on the right.

 - We respect where you’re at!
 If you’re feeling a bit unsure about reaching out to an ACCESS team member when you arrive, no worries!
 You can always change your mind and come back when you’re ready.

 - Sometimes the clinic is busy and you may have to wait a while to see one of us.
 We have limited seating but would encourage that you bring a book or something else you enjoy on the off chance you need to wait for one of our staff to be free.
 Bringing a friend or family member for support can also be helpful!

 NEW!!
 Virtual and In-Person Social Recreation and Group Programs:

 Young Adult Social Recreation and Group Program (formerly Challenge by Choice) is also moving and continuing to co-locate with the ACCESS Open Minds clinic.
-We are accepting referrals for all Zoom group programs, outdoor active groups and social recreation and leisure services!
-Please connect to an information session – available Wednesdays from 11:30-12:00 and Fridays 3:00-3:30.
+We are accepting referrals for all Zoom and in person group programs, outdoor active groups and social recreation and leisure services!
+Please connect to an information session – available Wednesdays mornings and Fridays afternoons.
 This session will provide the individual, family, and/or any other support an opportunity to review all available options for participation and be connected in the most appropriate manner.

 Connect with a therapist and/or addictions counsellor